 Shiva Singh has received many honors and awards for his work in service to communities as an AIDS activist, as a foremost advocate for South Asian elderly and especially those neglected and abused and his work with preventing domestic violence against women.

 Shiva Singh studied personally for the over 35 years with Yogi Bhajan, his spiritual mentor and beloved teacher.
 He has practiced and taught thousands of hours of Kundalini Yoga and Meditation and White Tantric Yoga making him one of the few teachers in the Midwest certified by Yoga Alliance as an E-RYT 500, Experienced Registered Yoga Teacher at the 500 Hour level.
-He is a Senior Level 1 and Level 2 Teacher Trainer.
+He is a Senior Level 1 and Level 2, Mentoring Lead Teacher Trainer.
 He has been the director of 3HO Foundation planned living communities called ashrams, and has had the honor of training teachers and impacting lives of people spread around the world.

 Shiva Singh emphasizes that Kundalini Yoga, not a religion, is a transformational psycho-technical practice.